Turn website visitors into sales calls, instantly

 That is why I strongly recommend integrating customer service and communication systems to make sure that data about any customer interaction is not lost and properly logged.

-By handling calls via CallPage, you can integrate the system with your CRM, any messenger you use, SMS notifications, and LiveChat.
+By handling calls via CallPage, you can integrate the system with your CRM, any messenger you use and SMS notifications.
 This way, information about potential customers or missed calls is delivered to the right people and ensures the highest level of customer service.

 Everything’s gonna be okay.